emqx/eip/active/0038-secret-registry.md

   check.
 PEM-encoded private keys (newline-containing) are permitted.
 * `description` is at most 512 bytes, UTF-8, control-character-free
   except whitespace.
-* The total number of secrets in the cluster is capped at 1024 (configurable;
+* The total number of secrets is capped at 1024 **per namespace** (configurable; see Configuration Changes), with the global namespace counting as one namespace for this purpose.
+A per-namespace cap rather than a cluster-wide one keeps one tenant from exhausting the registry for everyone; the precedents are `?MAX_NUM_TNS_CONFIGS` (1000 managed namespaces) and `?MAX_COLLECTIONS` (512 topic-metric collections).
-  see Configuration Changes).

 ### Sanitization